Open accessibility options

 Contact form

-🤝 Purpose: Processing inquiries and communication within the scope of pre-contractual measures or in the case of existing interest in our services
+🤝 Purpose: Processing inquiries and communication within the framework of pre-contractual measures or in the case of existing interest in our services

-📅 Storage period: The data will be deleted as soon as it is no longer required to process the inquiry and there is no legal obligation to retain it.
+📅 Storage Period: The data will be deleted as soon as it is no longer required for processing the inquiry and there is no legal obligation to retain it.

 What is a contact form?